What Is The IELTS Listening Section Format And Timing?

 Tip #6: Don’t Worry If You Miss One Question.

 The entire Listening section is timed, so don’t worry too much if you miss one question as you risk missing important information for the next question.
-Keep calm and carry on!
+Remember to stay calm and continue focusing.

 Tip #7: Pay Attention To The Word Count In The Instructions.

 If the question states that you need to provide exactly no more than one word, and you write “the school” instead of “school,” your answer will be marked wrong.
-In this case, counting counts!
+In this case, remember that counting counts in the test score.

 Tip #8: Don’t Underestimate The Importance Of Synonyms.